bertofurth/Seagate-Central-Toolchain/README.md

 The script will display an update as each stage of the process completes.

+## Troubleshooting
 If a stage fails then refer to the log file displayed and try to correct the problem.
 After fixing the problem the process can be resumed by rerunning the script with an argument referring to the stage number you'd like to start with.
-For example, if during stage 4 a problem is discovered but then corrected then one could re-run the script starting at stage 4 with the following command.
+For example, if during stage 4 a problem is discovered but then corrected, one could re-run the script starting at stage 4 with the following command.

     ./maketoolchain.sh 4